-I am lucky to advise and work with some incredible people: five Ph.D. students, Nektarios Leontiadis (EPP), Timothy Vidas, Kyle Soska, Janós Szurdi (ECE), and Zachary Weinberg (ECE/Silicon Valley, co-advised with Collin Jackson); two Master's students, Ryo Hoshino and Qingping Hou (INI); and a post-doctoral scholar, Alain Forget (co-supervised with Alessandro Acquisti, Lorrie Cranor, and Rahul Telang).
+I am lucky to advise and work with some incredible people: six Ph.D. students, Nektarios Leontiadis (EPP), Timothy Vidas, Kyle Soska, Janós Szurdi (ECE), Luís Brandão (ECE/University of Lisbon) and Zachary Weinberg (ECE/Silicon Valley, co-advised with Collin Jackson); one Master's student, Qingping Hou (INI); and a post-doctoral scholar, Alain Forget (co-supervised with Alessandro Acquisti, Lorrie Cranor, and Rahul Telang).

 Nicolas Christin.
 Traveling the Silk Road: A measurement analysis of a large anonymous online marketplace.
 In Proceedings of the 22nd International World Wide Web Conference (WWW'13), pages 213-224.
 Rio de Janeiro, Brazil.
 May 2013.